TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ::::

-Several generalizations are possible.
+Several generalisations are possible.
 We mention two.

 <ol>